-The Bill and Melinda Gates Foundation have demonstrated its support for rapid dissemination of research data through the open access policy that they support.
+The Bill and Melinda Gates Foundation has demonstrated its support for rapid dissemination of research data through the open access policy that they support.
 Self-described as impatient optimists, the Foundation’s open access policy is among the most far-reaching to date.
-The policy requires that the works supported by the Bill and Melinda Gates Foundation be published under fully open access terms and that the publication and associated data sets be governed by a Creative Commons CC-BY 4.0 license that allows the users of the publication to freely share and adapt the work including for commercial purposes also.
-Their policy also requires the research, and any associated underlying data sets to be made freely available immediately upon publication, thereby, eliminating the customary embargo period employed by some journals.
+The policy requires that the works supported by the Bill and Melinda Gates Foundation be published under fully open access terms and that the publication and associated datasets be governed by a Creative Commons CC-BY 4.0 license that allows the users of the publication to freely share and adapt the work including for commercial purposes also.
+Their policy also requires the research, and any associated underlying datasets become freely available immediately upon publication, thereby, eliminating the customary embargo period employed by some journals.
 The applicable open access publication charges are borne by the Gates Foundation.

-The Bill and Melinda Gates Foundation is the second funding body to partner with F1000 to generate an open access academic publishing platform.
+The Bill and Melinda Gates Foundation is the second funding body to partner with F1000 to generate an open-access academic publishing platform.
 The Wellcome Trust was the first.
 Their academic publishing platform, powered by F1000, is called Wellcome Open Research.
-This publication model enables rapid dissemination of data and invites quality peer review since the process is completely open and becomes part of the permanent record.
-It has the potential to make the process of publishing academic research more author-centered.
+This publication model enables rapid dissemination of data.
+It also invites quality peer review since the process is completely open and becomes part of the permanent record.
+This has the potential to make the process of publishing academic research more author-centered.
 It might also move the publication process away from a summary judgment on a researcher’s work and towards a collaborative effort to improve the quality of science that is published.

 Please register to post a comment.